 - Comprehensive consultation services and ongoing care for refractory asthma (poorly-controlled asthma)

 - Testing for suspected sensitivity to foods, food additives, aspirin and allergens

 - Specialized testing to determine how well your asthma is being controlled

-- Treatment for asthma, and coexisting conditions that complicate asthma control
+- Treatment and direction for coexisting conditions that complicate asthma control

 - Initial management plans for newly diagnosed asthma cases and continued care when needed